Separate Baptists: History

-In 1745 Shubal Stearns (1706–71), a member of the Congregational church in Tolland, Connecticut, heard evangelist George Whitefield.
+In 1745, Shubal Stearns (1706–71), a member of the Congregational church in Tolland, Connecticut, heard evangelist George Whitefield preach.
 Stearns was converted and adopted the Awakening's view of revival and conversion.
 Stearns' church became involved in a controversy over the proper subjects of baptism in 1751.
 Soon Stearns rejected infant baptism and sought baptism at the hands of Wait Palmer, Baptist minister of Stonington, Connecticut.
 By March, Shubal Stearns was ordained into the ministry by Palmer and Joshua Morse, the pastor of New London, Connecticut.
-The next twenty years of Stearns' remarkable ministry is inextricably intertwined with the rise and expansion of the Separate Baptists.
+The next twenty years of Stearns' remarkable ministry was inextricably intertwined with the rise and expansion of the Separate Baptists.

 In 1754, Stearns moved south to Opequon, Virginia.
-Here he joined Daniel Marshall and wife Martha (Stearns' sister), who were already active in a Baptist church there.
+He joined Daniel Marshall and wife Martha (Stearns' sister), who were already active in a Baptist church there.
 On November 22, 1755, Stearns and his party moved further south to Sandy Creek, in Guilford County, North Carolina.
 This party consisted of eight men and their wives, mostly relatives of Stearns.
 Stearns pastored at Sandy Creek until his death.
 From there, Separate Baptists spread in the South.
 The church quickly grew from 16 members to 606.
 Church members moved to other areas and started other churches.
 The Sandy Creek Association was formed in 1758.
 Morgan Edwards, Baptist minister and historian contemporary with Stearns, recorded that, "in 17 years, [Sandy Creek] has spread its branches westward as far as the great river Mississippi; southward as far as Georgia; eastward to the sea and Chesopeck [sic] Bay; and northward to the waters of the Pottowmack [sic]; it, in 17 years, is become mother, grandmother, and great grandmother to 42 churches, from which sprang 125 ministers."

-For a time these Baptists remained somewhat distinct from the Regular Baptists.
-They were in the main in agreement with the Regulars, but holding to some minor points of difference.
-According to Edwards, "These are called Separates, not because they withdrew from the Regular-baptists but because they have hitherto declined any union with them.
-The faith and order of both are the same, except some trivial matters not sufficient to support a distinction, but less a disunion; for both avow the Century-Confession and the annexed discipline."